Let’s talk about setting ground rules for “yes day” and our Yes Day 2019.

 I’m not sure if there is an official definition of Yes Day but I consider it a day where the kids get to make plans and decide what to do during that day.

 They have more freedom than the typical day and their parents say “Yes” to the plans the kids decide.
+However, even Yes Day has to have some rules!

 How We Do “Yes Day”